nldoc/nlrx_usecase/5_Documentation/nldoc.md

 # Global
 ## Subfiles
 #### Description {-}
-We included a subilfe to the wolf sheep model to demonstrate that nls files are supported by nldoc
+A subfile to the wolf sheep model is included. </br>This demonstrates that nls files are supported by nldoc.
 ```

 __includes["Wolf Sheep Predation Extra.nls"]